 - Evaluate, in cooperation with other university staff and outside experts as appropriate:

 - The appropriate form(s) of Intellectual Property protection to be pursued

-- Develop and undertake an appropriate commercialisation strategy for Institute owned Intellectual Property
+- Develop and undertake an appropriate commercialisation strategy for university owned Intellectual Property

-- Assist in negotiating those portions of contracts and agreements between the Institute and outside parties concerned with the ownership, protection and exploitation of Intellectual Property
+- Assist in negotiating those portions of contracts and agreements between the university and outside parties concerned with the ownership, protection and exploitation of Intellectual Property

 - Deal with Intellectual Property issues that may arise in the administration of such agreements or contracts